 The comments in this section are intended to be informative and general.
 They are not, and should not be taken to be, definitive legal advice.

 Increasingly, NTRBs are under pressure through their funding agreements with the Australian Government to undertake work in relation to PBCs on a fee-for-service basis.
-Because NTRBs operate on a not-for-profit basis, it is possible that NTRB is may be able to offer services relating to future acts and ILUA is to PBCs at a rate lower than that available on the open market.
+Because NTRBs operate on a not-for-profit basis, it is possible that a NTRB is able to offer services relating to future acts and ILUAs for PBCs at a rate lower than that available on the open market.

 Regulation 9(4)/(5) of the Native Title (Prescribed Bodies Corporate) Regulations 1999 (PBC Regulations)

 Those whose signatures appear on this document are all members of the INSERT RNTBC name Aboriginal Corporation Registered Native Title Body Corporate (the Corporation) who certify that: